What is Malic Acid?

 The most popular sporting supplements are those that naturally and safely improve your performance in terms of endurance, stamina, your ability to recover and your motivation.
 Malic acid is commonly found in such supplements for its capacity to ward off fatigue and boost your endurance.

 This is because it helps the body to produce ATP.
-Often people lacking energy, or suffering one of the aforementioned conditions do not efficiently produce enough ATP.
+Often people lacking energy do not efficiently produce enough ATP.
 The deficit results in fatigue throughout the day and a lack of motivation, which can considerably impact your athletic ability.
 It is for this reason that using malic acid-containing sports supplements can result in a higher tolerance for exercise and greater results when taking part in endurance exercise.

-Malic acid, when taken with magnesium supplements has also been found to reduce symptoms of pain, especially by patients with fibromyalgia and chronic fatigue syndrome.
+Malic acid, when taken with magnesium supplements has also been found to reduce symptoms of pain.
 The effects of pain relief may be experienced as early as 48 hours after taking malic acid.

 As well as all of the aforementioned positives, it is notably utilised in skin care products tailored to improve and maintain healthy skin.
 It is praised and celebrated as a fix for wrinkles, the signs of aging in your skin, acne, blemishes and tired-looking skin.